buttonpushertv/buttonpusherTTRPG/99-Templates/newCampaignSimpleAtlasTemplate.md

 > [!metadata|map]+ World Map
 > ```leaflet
-> ### Remove lines commented with single octothorpes to activate the feature
-> ### Watch Josh Plunkett's Tutorial: https://youtu.be/54EyMzJP5DU
-> ### FMG Import will provide you with a 'world' mapName that can be used for the id.
-> ### Look in the properties field 'world:' in any Burg, Province, or State.
-> ### The FMG Atlas import will populate this field with this form, 'world-mapName' as id.
-> ### id must be unique to any other maps
 > id: map_id
 > height: 600px
 > width: 100%
-> ### FMG can export an SVG map file that will allow for zooming without losing as much resolution as a raster image (like PNG or JPG)
 > image: [[your_map_name_here]]
 > ### To set the bounds of your map, you need to figure out the values you need to use
 > ### FMG Import will provide you with these values if you have added them to the JSON file from FMG.
 You can find the values in the Leaflet block from any State or the Atlas import, look for the `bounds:` property.